1910 Mexican general election: Background

-Porfirio Díaz, a liberal general who had distinguished himself during the War of Reform and resistance to French intervention, seized control of the Mexican government from Sebastian Lerdo de Tejada in an 1876 coup d'état, in which Diaz and other Mexican military officials explicitly opposed presidential re-election.
-Diaz served one term as president before nominally making way for Manuel Gonzalez, a political ally.
-Despite his earlier criticism of the practice, Diaz himself was re-elected to the presidency in 1884, 1888, 1892, 1896, 1900 and 1904.
+Porfirio Díaz, a liberal general who had distinguished himself during the War of Reform and resistance to French intervention, seized control of the Mexican government from Sebastian Lerdo de Tejada in an 1876 coup d'état, in which Díaz and other Mexican military officials explicitly opposed presidential re-election.
+Díaz served one term as president before nominally making way for Manuel Gonzalez, a political ally.
+Despite his earlier criticism of the practice, Díaz himself was re-elected to the presidency in 1884, 1888, 1892, 1896, 1900 and 1904.

-Most historians categorize the Diaz regime during this period, known as the Porfiriato, as a dictatorship.
+Most historians categorize the Díaz regime during this period, known as the Porfiriato, as a dictatorship.
 Formal political opposition did not exist.

-While Diaz himself has been characterized as a liberal and political pragmatist, his regime was dominated by technocratic intellectuals, known as los cientificos, inspired by the works of August Comte and Herbert Spencer.
+While Díaz himself has been characterized as a liberal and political pragmatist, his regime was dominated by technocratic intellectuals, known as los cientificos, inspired by the works of Auguste Comte and Herbert Spencer.
 During the Porfiriato, authority was centralized in the federal government, which pursued a policy of foreign direct investment, urbanization, liberalization of social attitudes, and rapid technological development.
-Through conciliation with local political bosses and repressive policies, including the expropriation of indigenous land for the development of railways and haciendas (often owned by foreign investors) and expansion of the internal police force known as the rurales, the Diaz regime established a period of relative internal stability in Mexico following a period of warfare and turmoil.
-Through generous concessions to investors, Diaz pursued conciliation with the United States and resolution of border disputes.
+Through conciliation with local political bosses and repressive policies, including the expropriation of indigenous land for the development of railways and haciendas (often owned by foreign investors) and expansion of the internal police force known as the rurales, the Díaz regime established a period of relative internal stability in Mexico following a period of warfare and turmoil.
+Through generous concessions to investors, Díaz pursued conciliation with the United States and resolution of border disputes.